 - If you have just a few hours, go to Ugljan.

 - If you have just a few days, I suggest you choose to visit Dugi Otok and Molat.

 - If you have a week to spare, then Dugi Otok, Molat, Olib and Silba are a good choice.

 - For 10 days to two weeks, start from Zadar and see numerous islands including Silba, Losinj, Pag and Rab on the way to Pula or Rijeka.
 Ferry schedules are suitable for a round trip too.
-You can also include a visit to the Kornati islands archipelago which is also a National park.
+You can also include a visit to the Kornati Islands archipelago which is also a National park.
 Bear in mind that there is no public transport available there, you have to book a private trip.
-You can also prolong your trip, take a bus to Sibenik or Split and continue your island hopping from Split to Hvar and further south- check how to get from Zadar to Split article and more info about the city of Split.
+You can also prolong your trip, take a bus to Sibenik or Split and continue your island hopping from Split to Hvar and further south- check how to get from Zadar to Split article, Zadar to Hvar and back, and more info about the city of Split.

 Best time to island-hop from Zadar: